Cycle of revenge hangs over Libya's fragile peace

 A pro-Gaddafi website declared this week: "We promise you, martyred leader, that we will follow your path."

-In Bani Walid, entire neighbourhoods were covered with graffiti praising the deposed leader.
+In Bani Walid, entire neighborhoods were covered with graffiti praising the deposed leader.

 With NATO planning to end its Libya operations this week, global powers are concerned that these early bouts of violence could develop into a full-blown insurgency, and will be watching the NTC's actions closely over coming weeks.